Portabella Mushroom Pot Pie for #SundaySupper

 Instructions

-5. Pour the mixture into a casserole dish and spread evenly.
+6. Trasnfer the mixture to the casserole dish and spread evenly.
 Roll the puff pastry on top; tuck under (and possibly cut) any excess dough.
 Cut three slits in the middle to let steam escape.